Tight Bounds on $\ell_1$ Approximation and Learning of Self-Bounding Functions: Introduction

+We then study the effect of the noise operator on self-bounding functions in more detail.
+We demonstrate that the smoothed version is noise stable even in the stronger point-wise sense: for every $x$, the smoothed function at $x$ cannot be much smaller than $f(x)$.
+This result generalizes a similar result from \citep{CheraghchiKKL:12} for submodular functions.
+Such stability implies that for every non-negative $a$-self-bounding function $f$, $\|f\|_1 \geq \frac{1}{3^a} \|f\|_\infty$ (see Lemma \ref{lem:hypercontractive}).
+This has been known for submodular \citep{FeigeMV07} and XOS \citep{Feige:06} functions (with a constant $a$) and, together with approximation by a junta, can be used to obtain a learning algorithm with multiplicative approximation guarantees for all $a$-self-bounding functions \citep{FeldmanVondrak:16}.

-A second application is the algorithm for learning all $a$-self-bounding functions in the substantially more challenging, agnostic framework.
-An agnostic learning algorithm for a class of functions $\C$ is an algorithm that given random examples of {\em any} function $f$ finds a hypothesis $h$ whose error is at most $\eps$-greater than the error of the best hypothesis in $\C$ (see \cite{KearnsSS:94} for the Boolean case). \begin{theorem} Let $\C_a$ be the class of all $a$-self-bounding functions from $\zo^n$ to $[0,1]$.
+\paragraph{Algorithmic applications:} It is easy to exploit our structural results in existing learning algorithms to obtain better running time and sample complexity bounds.
+We describe one of these results here and some additional ones in Section \ref{sec:applications}.
+Specifically, we give an algorithm for learning all $a$-self-bounding functions relative to the uniform distribution in the challenging agnostic framework.
+An agnostic learning algorithm for a class of functions $\C$ is an algorithm that given random examples of {\em any} function $f$ finds a hypothesis $h$ whose error is at most $\eps$-greater than the error of the best hypothesis in $\C$ (see \citep{KearnsSS:94} for the Boolean case). \begin{theorem} Let $\C_a$ be the class of all $a$-self-bounding functions from $\zo^n$ to $[0,1]$.
 There exists an algorithm $\A$ that given $\eps > 0$ and access to random uniform examples of any real-valued $f$, with probability at least $2/3$, outputs a function $h$, such that $\|f-h\|_1 \leq \Delta + \epsilon$, where $\Delta = \min_{g\in \C_a}\{\|f-g\|_1\}$.
-Further, $\A$ runs in time $ n^{\tilde{O}(a/\eps)}$ and uses $2^{\tilde{O}(a^2/\eps^{2})} \log n$ examples. \end{theorem} This algorithm is based on polynomial $\ell_1$ regression with an additional constraint on the spectral norm of the solution to obtain a stronger sample complexity bound \cite{FeldmanV:13}.
-The best previous bound of $n^{O(a/\eps^2)}$ time and $2^{O(a^2/\eps^{4})} \log n$ examples follows from the results in \cite{FeldmanV:13} for function of low total influence.
-For submodular functions the sample complexity can be further strengthened to $2^{\tilde{O}(1/\eps)} \log n$ examples (see Cor.~\ref{cor:selfbound-junta-l1-spectral-bound}).
-Further details of algorithmic applications are given in Section~\ref{sec:applications}.
+Further, $\A$ runs in time $ n^{\tilde{O}(a/\eps)}$ and uses $2^{\tilde{O}(a^2/\eps^{2})} \log n$ examples. \end{theorem} This algorithm is based on polynomial $\ell_1$ regression with an additional constraint on the spectral norm of the solution to obtain a stronger sample complexity bound \citep{FeldmanVondrak:16}.
+The best previous bound of $n^{O(a/\eps^2)}$ time and $2^{O(a^2/\eps^{4})} \log n$ examples follows from the results in \citep{FeldmanVondrak:16} for function of low total influence.